 Disadvantages of Ordinal Data

-a) Limited Information Compared to Interval and Ratio Data: While Ordinal Data reveals order, it lacks the precise measurements and calculations possible with interval and ratio data.
+a) Limited Precision in Measurement: While Ordinal Data reveals order, it lacks the precise measurements and calculations possible with interval and ratio data.
 For instance, using Likert scales to measure income levels allows for relative comparisons (e.g., higher or lower) but not exact differences between income brackets.

-b) Potential for Bias in Data Collection: The design and wording of questions can influence responses and introduce bias in Ordinal Data.
+b) Potential for Data Collection Bias: The design and wording of questions can influence responses and introduce bias in Ordinal Data.
 Careful crafting of surveys and questionnaires is crucial to collect accurate and meaningful information.

 c) Limitations in Statistical Analysis: Not all statistical methods are suitable for Ordinal Data.
 Averaging rankings, for example, can be misleading due to potentially unequal intervals between categories.
 Therefore, specialised non-parametric tests are often required for accurate analysis.